 - Additional features.
 To post content from Mac, you’ll need to use a third-party app.
 These apps often have features that Instagram doesn’t have.
 For example, IM+ allows you to post to multiple platforms and monitor incoming messages directly from the app.

 How to use Instagram on Mac to post photos, videos, and stories

-To upload to Instagram from Mac, you'll need an app like Grids or IM+.
-Both allow you to post photos and videos directly to Instagram.
-Grids can also post Stories and carousels.
-IM+ superpower is connecting to numerous social networks, including Facebook, Zoom, Twitter, Facebook Messenger, Skype, Whatsapp, and many more.
+To upload to Instagram from Mac, you'll need an app like IM+.
+Its superpower is connecting to numerous social networks, including Facebook, Zoom, Twitter, Facebook Messenger, Skype, WhatsApp, and many more.

-And, if you use apps like Luminar to edit your photos, you have the perfect Instagram marketing platform right on your Mac.
+And, if you use apps like Luminar Neo to edit your photos, you have the perfect Instagram marketing platform right on your Mac.
 Even if you only use Instagram for fun, being able to post directly from your Mac is very handy.

 Instagram apps we’ll discuss here also let you switch between as many accounts as you like, DM friends, comment, tag, and more — all the usual stuff you do on mobile.
-Here’s how to use Grids and IM+ to post on Instagram from Mac.
+Here’s how to use IM+ to post on Instagram from Mac.